Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Results and discussion

-Overall, the behavior of the experimental data is better reproduced by the Jyväskylä 2022 parameterization, quantitatively for SC and qualitatively for the higher orders.
+Overall, the behavior of the experimental data is better reproduced by the Jyv\"{a}skyl\"{a} 2022 parametrization, quantitatively for SC and qualitatively for the higher orders.
 The model predictions are also closer to the experimental values for $\AC_{1,a}(2,4)$ than for $\AC_{a,1}(2,4)$, for $a = 2,3,4$.
 The observable $\AC_{a,1}(2,4)$ presents the same positive sign as $\SC(2,4)$.
 This is the case as well for $\AC_{1,2}(2,4)$ and $\AC_{1,3}(2,4)$ in semicentral collisions (see Fig.~\ref{fig:AC24_withModel}~(e) for a close-up of the latter observable).
 However, both experimental and theoretical results for $\AC_{1,4}(2,4)$ are in agreement with zero within uncertainties up to centralities of 30\% for the data and 45\% for the model (Fig.~\ref{fig:AC24_withModel}~(f)).
 Because of previous nonvanishing results for $\SC(2,4)$, this indicates that the used sample of Run 2 data is not sufficient to extract nonvanishing values for these particular AC observables.
-The current study is expected to provide additional input on the higher-order terms of the non-linear response between the initial-state ellipticity term $\epsilon_2^2$ and the fourth-order flow amplitude, $v_4$, already studied in Ref.~\cite{Gardim:2011xv}.
-As it was shown in recent Bayesian estimations~\cite{Parkkila:2021yha}, higher-order cumulants of flow amplitudes exhibit better sensitivity to QGP properties when compared to the traditional lower-order flow observables.
-The remaining tensions between data and predictions observed in $\AC_{1,a}(2,4)$ are thus a sign that the measurements of the genuine correlations between $v_2^{2}$ and $v_4^{2a}$ can bring further constraints on the non-linear response of $v_4$ and the hydrodynamical descriptions in the model.
+Past studies have shown the existence of a non-linear response between the fourth-order flow amplitude, $v_4$, and the initial-state ellipticity term $\epsilon_2^2$, which is dominant in non-central collisions~\cite{Gardim:2011xv, Teaney:2012ke}.
+Furthermore, higher-order harmonics are more sensitive to small variations of $\eta/s$ and $\zeta/s$ than the lower-order coefficients~\cite{Teaney:2012ke, Alver:2010dn, Niemi:2012aj}.
+This latter point was further discussed in recent Bayesian estimations~\cite{Parkkila:2021yha}, where higher-order cumulants of flow amplitudes exhibit better sensitivity to QGP properties when compared to the traditional lower-order flow observables, generalizing the findings from Refs.~\cite{Niemi:2012aj, ALICE:2016kpq, ALICE:2017kwu}.
+The remaining tensions between data and predictions observed in the current analysis for $\AC_{1,a}(2,4)$ are thus a sign that the measurements of the genuine correlations between $v_2^{2}$ and $v_4^{2a}$ can bring additional input on the higher-order terms of the non-linear response of $v_4$.
+Comparisons between the initial and final state predictions for these observables would be one of the crucial steps in that direction, as any discrepancies between those would shed more light on the hydrodynamic description of $v_4$ in the models.

-The experimental results for $\NAC_{a,b}(3,4)$ are compared with the theoretical calculations from the two model parameterizations, as shown in Fig.~\ref{fig:NAC34_withModel}.
+The experimental results for $\NAC_{a,b}(3,4)$ are compared with the theoretical calculations from the two model parametrizations, as shown in Fig.~\ref{fig:NAC34_withModel}.